 German Job Seeker visa allows you to come and stay in the country for 6 months while looking for a job.
-By obtaining this visa, a skilled worker gets access to the German job market.
+By obtaining this visa, a skilled worker can access the German job market.

-After you have found the job, it can be converted into a working residence permit within Germany.
+After finding the job, it can be converted into a working residence permit within Germany.
 To apply for the Job Seeker visa, you need to have a degree or complete vocational training and have some funds on the banking account to support yourself.